vvolkgang/CsvLogs2MegaLogViewer/README.md

-# Csv Logs 2 Mega Log Viewer
+# Process Csv Logs for Mega Log Viewer

 Tool used to process CSV logs created by standalone car ECU's, so they can be opened by Mega Log Viewer.
-The CSV separator should be
+I've been using this for my ME221 logs.

 Currently, [this](https://github.com/vvolkgang/CsvLogs2MegaLogViewer/blob/master/MslLogsFixer/Program.cs#L12) are the supported columns / values delimiters, which are auto-detected by the tool.